Please note this important COVID-19 information:

 -Socks must be work at all times.

-CANCELLATION POLICY: We have a strict 24-hour cancellation policy.
+CANCELLATION POLICY: We have a strict 24-hour cancellation policy, regardless of the reasons for cancellation.
 After that we charge in full.
 If it is the day before your session but not yet in the 24 hour period, you may cancel only online or using the app.
 Cancellations by text, phone or email are only valid 2 or more days before the session, because we may only get to check these at night.

 UK COVID-19 Risk Assessment